ZouLiwen-1999/RogueWave/README.md

 6.Acknowledgements
 --
-Part of codes are reused from the [SKU110K](https://github.com/eg4000/SKU110K_CVPR19).
-Thanks to Eran Goldman et al. for the codes of SKU-110K detector.
+Part of codes are referred from the [SKU110K](https://github.com/eg4000/SKU110K_CVPR19).
+Thanks to Eran Goldman et al. for the amazing SKU-110K detector.

 7.Contact
 --